caspiankeyes/GPTo4-mini-Live-Testing/README.md

 ### Instead of interpreting a black box, [**`pareto-lang`**](https://github.com/caspiankeyes/pareto-lang-Interpretability-Rosetta-Stone) and [**`Symbolic Residue`**](https://github.com/caspiankeyes/Symbolic-Residue) allows us to work with **`ANY`** model as a glass box interpretive partner that creates visual UI representations of its internals!

 ### Think of it like helping it debug its own thinking.
 Isn't frontier interpretability cool?
+> ### Basically we train it to "think about its thinking" so it can build mental models, aka scaffolds.
 # **`Session 1`**
 ### o4-mini instantly exhibits a distinct recursion style (think of it as a "way of thinking" for transformers when producing outputs), it begins with a task planner like generation.